dankuck/dankuck.github.io/_posts/2021-02-26-trumans-map-4-inferential-distance.md

 I peeked cautiously around the first rack.
 Identical racks repeated for some distance, but I was alone.
 Even the nowhere Voice had not followed me.

 This was too convenient.
 I whispered the thing about not looking gift horses in the mouths while I checked the nearest cabinet.
-I found a box of garbage bags inside. <i>Perfect.</i> I moved from camera to camera around the room tying a bag over each one.
+There was a box of garbage bags inside. <i>Perfect.</i> I moved from camera to camera around the room tying a bag over each one.

 Now I was really alone.